 Welcome.
 I’m Miki, creator of Ruby and Blue.
 I am a maker and teaching community artist with a background in textiles, sculpture and education.

-My loves are tea, sewing, crochet, print and making in whatever way I can from whatever materials I can lay my hands on.
+My loves are tea, sewing, crochet, print and making with other people in whatever way I can from whatever materials I can lay my hands on.
 I sell at local arts and craft markets with my ‘Ruby & Blue’ brand, and with local independent retailers.
 I often up-cycle fabrics, and am inspired by children’s book illustration, tattoos, and craftivism…

 Take a look at my handmade work which is available to buy wherever we do markets, and from local independent retailers as are my leaf teas and tea accessories.
 I am passionate about my town and co-run the Shop Local campaign ‘Totally-Locally Guisborough’, including running independent markets.